Evolutionary dynamics of any multiplayer game on regular graphs: : Death-birth

 In Eq.~(\ref{sieq_xi}), the $\delta^0$ term has been eliminated: applying Eq.~(\ref{sieq_constraint}), we know $x_j q_{i|j}=p_{ij}=x_i q_{j|i}$, such that the $\delta^0$ term in Eq.~(\ref{sieq_i+}) can be expressed as $\sum_{j=1,j\neq i}^n x_j q_{i|j}=\sum_{j=1,j\neq i}^n x_i q_{j|i}$; similarly, we know $1-q_{i|i}=\sum_{j=1,j\neq i}^n q_{j|i}$ by Eqs.~(\ref{sieq_constraint}), which rewrites the $\delta^0$ term in Eq.~(\ref{sieq_i-}) as $x_i (1-q_{i|i})=x_i \sum_{j=1,j\neq i}^n q_{j|i}$, equal to the one in Eq.~(\ref{sieq_i+}).

 The $\delta^0$ term being eliminated, the instant change in $x_i$ happens on the order of $\delta^1$.
-Meanwhile, the instant change in $q_{i|j}$ for $i,j=1,2,\dots,n$ happens on the order of $\delta^0$ since the $\delta^0$ is non-zero (see Appendix~\ref{sec_edgeDB}).
+Meanwhile, the instant change in $q_{i|j}$ for $i,j=1,2,\dots,n$ happens on the order of $\delta^0$ since the $\delta^0$ is non-zero (see Supplementary Note~\ref{sec_edgeDB}).
 That is, the change in $q_{i|j}$ is much faster than $x_i$, so that $x_i$ changes on the basis of $q_{i|j}$ achieving equilibrium.
-According to Appendix~\ref{sec_edgeDB}, we have the following solution when $q_{i|j}$ achieves stability.
+According to Supplementary Note~\ref{sec_edgeDB}, we have the following solution when $q_{i|j}$ achieves stability.

 Eq.~(\ref{sieq_qij}) is independently derived under death-birth but appear the same as the ones under pairwise comparison.

 The primitive replicator equation of $x_i$ under death-birth is Eq.~(\ref{sieq_xi}), where $\mathcal{O}(\delta^2)=0$, $\pi_j^\mathbf{k}$ and $\pi_i^\mathbf{k}$ are given by Eq.~(\ref{sieq_pi_j}), $\pi_{i|j}^\mathbf{k}$ and $\pi_{j|i}^\mathbf{k}$ are given by Eq.~(\ref{sieq_pi_i|j}), and $q_{{i'}|j}$ is given by Eq.~(\ref{sieq_qij}).
 The degrees of freedom of the replicator dynamics system are $n-1$, represented by independent variables $x_i$ ($i=1,2,\dots,n$, cancel one of them by $\sum_i^n x_i=1$).